This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is anaphylaxis diagnosed?

 Your healthcare provider will examine you for signs of anaphylaxis.
-He will ask if you have a history of allergies.
-He will also ask about exposure to possible triggers and when they occurred.
-Tell him if you take medicines or have any health conditions.
-You may need additional testing if you developed anaphylaxis after you were exposed to a trigger and then exercised.
+He or she will ask if you have a history of allergies.
+Your provider will also ask about exposure to possible triggers and when they occurred.
+Tell him or her if you take medicines or have any health conditions.
+You may need more testing if you developed anaphylaxis after you were exposed to a trigger and then exercised.
 This is called exercise-induced anaphylaxis.
-A trigger can be any food or a specific food you are allergic to.
-Medicines can also be a trigger.

 How is anaphylaxis treated?

 - Epinephrine is medicine used to treat severe allergic reactions such as anaphylaxis.
 It is given as a shot into the outer thigh muscle.

 - Medicines such as antihistamines, steroids, and bronchodilators decrease inflammation, open airways, and make breathing easier.